wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-calling-plan-teams-calling-solution/includes/contoso-case-study.md

 ## Security desk notification

-Security desk notification is available with both Microsoft Calling Plans and Phone System Direct Routing.
+Security desk notification is available with both Teams Calling Plans and Phone System Direct Routing.

 You use a Teams emergency calling policy (TeamsEmergencyCallingPolicy) to configure who should be notified during an emergency call and how they're notified: chat only, conferenced in and muted, or conferenced in and muted but with the ability to unmute.
 You can also specify an external PSTN number of a user or group to call and join the emergency call.
 An emergency calling policy can be granted to a Teams user account, assigned to a network site, or both.
 When a Teams client starts or changes a network connection, Teams performs a lookup of the network site where the client is located: